coverclock/com-diag-hazer/README.md

 * dgnss - a script used to test other DNSS scripts.
 * gn803g - exercises the TOPGNSS GN-803G receiver.
 * gr701w - exercises the NaviSys GR701W receiver.
+* gr701wpps - exercises the NaviSys GR701W receiver and its 1PPS output.
 * lowresolution - same as bin/base.sh but with much much lower standards.
+* makerfocus - exercises the MakerFocus GPS board.
-* makerfocus - exercises the MakerFocus GPS board for the Rasperry Pi.
+* makerfocuspps - exercises the MakerFocus GPS board and its 1PPS output.
+* neom8npps - exercises the SparkFun NEO-M8N board and its 1PPS output.
 * simplertk2bbase - configures an Ardusimple SimpleRTK2B board as a base.
 * simplertk2b - exercises the Ardusimple SimpleRTK2B board.
 * simplertk2bquery - queries the configuration of an Ardusimple SimpleRTK2B board.